animegrimoire/animegrimoire/user-specific/Legendary Aurora/README.md

 ## Prologue
 "Legendary Aurora" or as we call "L/Aurora" were never a single-man show.
 It's always consist from 4 to 6 members to keep the account, and forum alive.
 This document is published for transparency report, we are not going to hide the fact that "L/Aurora" operates this way.
-Those 4 to members will be called *Keeper* from now on.
+Those 4 members or more will be called *Keeper* from now on.

 ### Section 1: Forum Moderation
 - *Keeper* is prohibited log into "Legendary Aurora" account by password.
 Everyone must uses centralized web-browsers which already includes with live-session cookie and using one static public IPv4 address.